Dynatrace/OneAgent-SDK-for-Python/README.md

 <a name="requirements"></a>
 ## Requirements

-The SDK supports Python 2 ≥ 2.7 and Python 3 ≥ 3.4.
+The latest release of the SDK supports Python 3 only, see below for exact support status of Python versions.

 Only the official CPython (that is, the "normal" Python, i.e. the Python implementation from <https://python.org>) is supported and only on Linux (musl libc which is used, e.g., on Alpine Linux, is currently not supported) and Windows with the x86 (including x86-64) architecture.
+It is always advised to use the latest patch version of your minor versoin of Python, as these usually contain security fixes and other important bugfixes.

-Additionally, `pip` ≥ 8.1.0 (2016-03-05) is required for installation, and on Linux, the system should be [`manylinux1`-compatible](https://www.python.org/dev/peps/pep-0513/) to ensure a smooth installation via `pip`.
+Additionally, `pip` with the `wheel` and `setuptools` package installed is required for installation, and on Linux, the system needs to be [`manylinux1`-compatible](https://www.python.org/dev/peps/pep-0513/).
+`pip` versions before 8.1.0 are known not to work, but generally it is advised to always use the latest pip version.
+Due to factors such as changes in package hosting by PyPI and Python itself, Dynatrace cannot guarantee that SDK installation is, or will continue to be, possible with old pip versions.

 The Dynatrace OneAgent SDK for Python is a wrapper of the [Dynatrace OneAgent SDK for C/C++](https://github.com/Dynatrace/OneAgent-SDK-for-C) and therefore the SDK for C/C++ is required and delivered with the Python SDK.
 See